Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 i.e., the union of its faces.

-The use of intuitive and familiar concepts (like of a face) and this recursive property of simplices-- i.e., they are made of smaller simplices themselves-- are the main reasons why we will use simplices in our computations.
+The use of intuitive and familiar concepts (like of a face) and this recursive property of simplices-- i.e., that they are made of smaller simplices themselves-- are the main reasons why we will use simplices in our computations.

 Now, how can we use simplices to understand our spaces better?
 We'll discuss two ways: simplicial complexes and delta spaces.
-The first is basically gluing simplices together in order to approximate our space with a polygonal homeomorphic version of it.
-Formally, **simplicial complex** on $\mathbb{R^n}$ is a set of simplices $S=\{s_1,...,s_k\}$ of possibly different dimensions such that every face of $s_i$ is also in $S$ and so that if $s_1, s_2$ intersect, then their intersection is a common face between them.
+The first is basically consists in gluing simplices together in order to approximate our space with a polygonal homeomorphic version of it.
+Formally, a **simplicial complex** on $\mathbb{R}^n$ is a set of simplices $S=\{s_1,...,s_k\}$ of possibly different dimensions such that every face of $s_i$ is also in $S$ and so that if $s_1, s_2$ intersect, then their intersection is a common face between them.
 This means simplicial complexes are constructed by simplices through disjoint unions or gluing their faces together.

 For example, a square can be seen as a simplicial complex with two 2-simplices glued on a common edge, as below.
 These are usually called **quads**.
-If we use $\Delta^2$ and $\angled{(0, 1), (1, 1), (1, 0)}$ glued along the edge $\angled{(0, 1), (1, 0)}$ to form a quad, we call this simplex the "**standard quad**".
+If we use $\Delta^2$ and $\angled{(0, 1), (1, 1), (1, 0)}$ glued along the edge $\angled{(0, 1), (1, 0)}$ to form a quad, we'll call this simplex the "**standard quad**".

 IMG!!! (quad)